 Latest construction industry business news opinions and product reviews

 Subscribe for alerts to latest construction news to keep up to date with latest developments in the construction industry in UK and overseas.
 Construction industry news articles, risk insight and trends to stay in touch with today.
-Construction industry magazine Features in writing and in video – live and on demand.
-Get construction industry breakning news and nes round-up.
-Use our construction inudstry resources and risk management experts to improve your construction business performance.
+Construction industry magazine Features in writing and in video live and on demand.
+Get construction industry breaking news and news roundup.
+Use our construction industry resources and risk management experts to improve your construction business performance.

 According to Federation of Master Builders FMB research construction apprentices in UK could go on to earn more than university graduates.

-University graduates leave uni with debts of around £50,000, but apprentices can earn while they learn – on average around £17,000 per annum.
+University graduates leave uni with debts of around £50,000 but apprentices can earn while they learn on average around 17000 pounds per annum.

 A shortage of construction workers in UK is biggest threat to small and medium-sized construction businesses.
 The Federation of Master Builders FMB has reported the construction skills shortage as the worst ever in UK.